-Initially parents should discuss their concerns with the head of their child's school.
-If this is not possible, parents can also speak to the Quality Improvement Officer for their child's school.
+Initially parents should discuss their concerns with the head teacher of their child's school.
+If this is not possible, parents can also speak to the Quality Improvement Manager linked to their child's school.

 Parents can also use 'Listening to You'.
 This is an online service which allows you to log concerns and complaints.

-www.south-ayrshire.gov.uk/listeningtoyou
+See www.south-ayrshire.gov.uk/listeningtoyou